Colethia Williams lost a lot in 15 minutes.

 A large smashed-in box was leaning against a large pine tree in the childrens front yard early Sunday.
 It was once used to hold pots and pans, but Jamarrian had other plans for it.

 He played with that box for 30 minutes straight yesterday, said next door neighbor Regina Rhynes pointing to the box with pictures of cookware on it.
 He was playing baseball with it.
 Hed throw it up in the air and hit it with a stick, she said with a chuckle as tears rolled down her cheeks.

 I always had to watch him.
-Id let him play until hed get too close to cars and Id say OK, back up, Rhynes said.
+Id let him play until hed get to close to cars and Id say OK, back up, Rhynes said.

 Nykhiya was a second set of helpful hands for her mother.

-She was so sweet and would do anything anybody asked her to do, Williams said.
+She was so sweet and would do anything anybody asked her to do, said Williams.